grst/energymeter/README.md

 # Monitoring energymeters and SMA devices using a Rasperry Pi Zero

 I live in a house with four flats, each of which is owned by a different member of my family.
 In 2024 we jointly invested in a 23kWp photovoltaics (PV) system with 22kWh battery storage.
-To optimally use the energy across the entire house, we now only have one contract (and one electricity meter) with the grid operator.
+To optimally share the energy across the entire house, we now only have one contract (and one electricity meter) with the grid operator.
 Behind the main meter, the consumption of each flat is measured using an Eltako electricity meter (as shown below) which we use to split the electricity cost.